 For the moderately to extremely sensitive:

 - Cuben fiber tents – Cuben Fibre is PET, this can be more tolerable for the very sensitive but they are more expensive.
 Many have said these don’t contain FR, but Zpacks failed to get back to me on that.

 - Moonlight by Tent Lab – All FR-free and coated with silicone on the outside and polyurethane (PU) on the inside.
 This brand is often touted as being better for the chemically sensitive but I have found there is not enough consensus on this.
 With many not tolerating it.
 At a steeper price than your average tent, you should test it out first.
 They send fabric samples.

-- Six moon Designs – silicone nylon fabrics.
+- Six Moon Designs – silicone nylon fabrics, very low odor,.

-If you are too sensitive for any of these brand there are more options further down in this post for those who have to go more extreme.
+If you are too sensitive for any of these brands there are more options further down in this post for those who have to go more extreme.

 - Mountain Hard Ware tents made after 2019 are FR-free ($200-310 price range)

 - Fjällräven tents ($500-1000 range)

 - Nemo Chogori and Aurora tents don’t have FR ($700-850 and $250-300)

 - Moonlight All FR-free and coated with silicone on the outside and polyurethane (PU) on the inside. ($430-600)